 Imagine you’re discussing faith with a Muslim friend.
 Did you know that the Koran actually writes that Jesus was a great prophet born of a virgin?
 Now obviously there is a radical difference: in Islam, Jesus was only a man and a great prophet, not God.
 However, by asking what the Koran says about Jesus and by respecting a Muslim’s viewpoint, you might find yourself having a deeper spiritual conversation.
 You might even begin studying what the Bible says about Jesus with your Muslim friend.

 And here’s the beautiful thing: truth is not threatened by false teaching.
 Don’t be intimidated to discuss faith with people from other religions.
 Trust the Word of God, trust the Gospel and trust God to reveal the truth.
 Because respect, genuine care and acceptance are the starting points to sharing the Gospel.
-When it comes to the Gospel of Jesus Christ – no one should be off the table.
+When it comes to the Gospel of Jesus Christ – no person should be off the table.